tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 (v\_1H + (k\_1 + k\_2 + k\_3)G) - (v\_aH + k\_aG) - (v\_bH + k\_bG) - (v\_cH + k\_cG) + fee &= (\mathbf{0})
 \end{aligned}
 $$
 In order for this scheme to work, they must be able to jointly sign the transaction with a Schnorr signature, and have to keep their portion of the shared blinding factor secret.
-Each of them creates their own private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group.
+Each of them creates their own private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group:
 $$
 R_{agg} = k_1G + k_2G + k_3G
 $$